Setnr/carla-driving-simulator/README.md

 	* PackageDelay_RingBufferMaxUseSize (Defines the size of the PackageRingBuffer (max 100), this will influence the time when packages will be lost and how many packages will be lost during the simulation)
 * __Detection Point Shift__
 	* DetectionPointShift_Start (time when the first shifts will occure)
-	* DetectionPointShift_Intervall (Intervall when the next shift failure will occure)
+	* DetectionPointShift_Interval (Interval when the next shift failure will occure)
 	* DetectionPointShift_Duration (Duration how long points will be shifted)
-	* DetectionPointShift_IntervallDegradation (How the Intervall will change between failures)
+	* DetectionPointShift_IntervalDegradation (How the Interval will change between failures)
 	* DetectionPointShift_DurationDegradation (How the Duration will change between failures)
 	* DetectionPoint_MaxDepthDisturbance (Whats the Max DepthDistrubance that can appear)
 	* DetectionPoint_MaxAzimuthDisturbance (Whats the Max AzimuthDistrubance that can appear , vertical of the point)